It’s time! You have read a bunch, you’ve ordered your hive and maybe you’ve pre-ordered your bees.

 These are often called supers.
 With no top or bottom, they are simply four sides of wood that have to be fitted together.
 Easy.

 On the outside of two of the sides there should be an indented groove, which will function as a handle when the whole thing is assembled.
-Make sure, when you put it all together, that these are facing out and the flat part of the groove is facing up.
-It won't be much good as a handle, otherwise - and it's really easy to nail everything together and THEN realize the handles are in the inside or the groove faces down!
+Make sure, when you put it all together, that these are facing out and the flat part of the groove is on the upper side of the groove.
+It won’t be much good as a handle, otherwise – and it’s really easy to nail everything together and THEN realize the handles are in the inside or the groove faces down!

 Once you check the handle is aligned “out and up”, dab a little wood glue on the recessed part of each box joint and fit the four sides together.
 Use your carpenter’s square to get your corners at 90 degrees and your clamps to hold them that way.
 Before the glue hardens, nail your pieces together.
 Chances are good that your kit has come with nails and pre-drilled holes in the box joints.

 Now you have a box!
-Repeat this process for however may your kit includes.
+Repeat this process for however may boxes you have.

 Frames come in quite a few varieties, depending upon what kind of foundation you’re using (if at all).
 At its most basic, though, a frame is very similar to a box.
 It’s made of four sides that need to be glued and nailed together so that its corners are square.